Last Updated on October 5, 2019 by Bryony Clapperton

 Not to say that that’s a bad thing.
 I was just under the impression a European festival would be, well, more European.

 Spring Break Amsterdam was fun, I enjoyed the freedom to explore Amsterdam during the daytime and my city travel pass allowed me to do so.

 I enjoyed the music which is partly the reason I booked.
 But I felt as festivals go the audience was pretty young and had an 18 year old’s let loose in Amsterdam kind of vibe.

 I would definitely recommend Spring Break Amsterdam to 18-21 year old’s.
 It’s a great place to have your first holiday/festival with friends and well organised enough for large groups.

 Although Spring Break festival takes place outside of the peak tourism months, I wouldn’t let this put you off visiting Amsterdam in April.

-Amsterdam in the spring is an exceptional place to be as you can see from my photos.
-The Netherlands is renowned for its lush tulips and its not hard to see why, with tulips in all sizes and colours brightening the streets of the city as you explore.
+The Netherlands is famed for its lush tulips and its not hard to see why, with tulips in all sizes and colours brightening the streets of the city in spring.

-I had already ticked those items off my bucket list when I originally visited Amsterdam back in December 2010.
-(Typing that made me realise how long ago that truly was).
-Photos below featuring a much more youthful version of myself in Amsterdam.
+I had already ticked those items off my bucket list when I originally visited Amsterdam back in December 2010. .

 I’d seriously recommend the three day city travel pass for €26 to anyone visiting the city as it can be used on all trams and public transport which certainly makes getting around a lot easier.